hrvoje459/astra_esta_sazda/README.md

 ..in the making

 TO DO:
-  - napravit PRAVO množenje u G. polju
+  - <s>napravit PRAVO množenje u G. polju</s>
+  - ispočetka napraviti GMull
   - key scheduler
   - addRoundKey()
   - make it pretty